aarongitlin/agv2/source/projects/case-study-cmf.md

 **Design**
 Starting with the sitemap as a baseline, we began working in two streams: translating the sitemap and user flows into some very low fidelity pages, and identifying the key components that would be needed throughout the site.

-This was the first time that our team officially started and finished a project using Sketch [link], which was really exciting.
+This was the first time that our team officially started and finished a project using [Sketch](https://www.sketchapp.com/), which was really exciting.
 Having both UX and UI using the same tools was a game-changing experience, and was a big improvement to our workflow.
 We ended up with some pretty messy files throughout the project, but by the end had a clearer idea of how things could be structured.
-I even created a base Sketch tempalte to be used across other Responsive Web Design projects in the future, which you can see here [link to github].
+I even created a base Sketch template to be used across other Responsive Web Design projects in the future, which you can [see here](https://github.com/xd-admin/sketch-templates).

 We slowly built up the fidelity of the designs, using inVision prototypes to present to the client twice a week.
 We hit a few slightly larger than expected bumps along the way, which is to be expected.
 As the client sees the product come to life, it is natural that they start to realize its potential and begin looking forward to future business plans that had not yet been discussed.
 It became clear to us that the site could not be as focused as we initially thought.
 While healthcare related products made up the core of their business, they were looking to expand their other lines much sooner than we had originally thought.